 After Hours Mental Health/Psychological Crises and Emergencies

 As with medical emergencies, if a student is experiencing a mental health/psychological emergency call 9-1-1 for immediate assistance (e.g., suicidal behaviors or threats, violence or threats of violence toward others, self-injury needing immediate medical attention, mental confusion or disorientation, out of control behavior, significant impairment by drugs or alcohol, possession of any weapon).
 In these situations, a member of the Campus Safety and Police staff or medical response staff will be dispatched first to assess and stabilize the situation.
 The matter will then be referred to the Student Life Emergency Response staff for follow-up.
 Parents or other emergency contacts may be notified in the event of an emergency or crisis situation.

-Students experiencing a mental health/psychological crisis should contact Campus Safety and Police at 336-278-5555 and ask to speak to the counselor on call.
+Students experiencing a mental health/psychological crisis (not a life threatening emergency) at any time should contact Campus Safety and Police at 336-278-5555 and ask to speak to the counselor on call.
+The Counselor on Call is also available for consultation with concerned others.
 Campus Safety and Police will patch you through to the Counselor On Call; someone will respond within a few minutes.
 The counselor on call will talk with the student, complete a brief risk assessment of the situation, and recommend steps for additional support or follow-up for safety.
-This may include a request for a wellness check by Campus Safety and Police, referral to the hospital for an in-person assessment, and may include the notification and involvement of University administrative staff.
+If the situation needs immediate attention, this may include a request for a wellness check by Campus Safety and Police, referral to the hospital for an in-person assessment, and may include the notification and involvement of University administrative staff.
 If the situation is not deemed an emergency but needs follow-up, the student will be directed to contact Counseling Services the next business day.
 Parents or other emergency contacts may be notified in the event of an emergency or crisis situation.